mountetna/monoetna/polyphemus/workflows/README.md

 It is also worth noting that the `runtime_config` table should only ever have one row per config.
 That row is always updated.

+#### Workflow names and UID

+Argo generates two useful idenfiers when a workflow is run:

+- workflow.name: This is a human readable name and is unique for the duration of the worfklow.
+It MAY be re-used after the workflow has been cleared.

+- workflow.uid: Th unique Kubernetes-assigned UID

+The workflow.uid is known as the `run_id` in our db.

 ### ETLJob super class

 ETL jobs should subclass: `ETLJob` and implement the `pre`, `process`, and `post` methods.